Eric Sogard: Chicago Cubs

 On March 3, 2021, Sogard signed a minor league contract with the Chicago Cubs organization that included an invitation to Spring Training.
 On March 28, 2021, Sogard was selected to the 40-man roster.
 Although a position player, Sogard recorded 5 pitching appearances in 2021, including 3 in a 10 game losing streak.
 In 78 games with the Cubs, Sogard hit .249/.283/.314 with 1 home run and 12 RBI.
 He was designated for assignment by the Cubs on July 23.
 He was released by the Cubs on July 28.

-International Career
+International career

-Sogard was announced as a player on the Czech Republic national baseball team’s roster for the 2023 World Baseball Classic.
+Sogard acquired citizenship in the Czech Republic in February 2022, making him eligible to play for the country's national team.
+He was announced as a player on the Czech Republic national baseball team’s roster for the 2023 World Baseball Classic.
 He was the only player on the team with MLB experience.
+He slashed .438/.438/.438 over 16 plate appearances during the tournament, leading the team in hits (7) and batting average.

 Personal life

 Sogard's younger brother, Alex, is a former professional baseball player, who is now the head baseball coach at Wright State University.

 Sogard married his wife Kaycee in October 2011.
 They have five children together.

-Sogard's cousin Nick Sogard plays in the Boston Red Sox' farm system.
+Sogard's cousin Nick Sogard plays for the Boston Red Sox.